NeuroJSON/jdata/JData_specification.md

 ```
    @a = {'Andy'->21, 'William'->21, 'Om'->22}
 ```
-Such data structure can be conveniently represented using JSON/UBJSON as
+Such data structure can be conveniently represented using JSON/binary JSON as
 ```
    {
        "Andy":    21,